 Gustavianum is closed for renovation

 Gustavianum, Uppsala University Museum, looks after many unique and fragile objects – Egyptian mummies, Roman and Greek collections, archaeological finds from the Viking period, works of art, the famous Augsburg Art Cabinet, scientific instruments from various eras – and much more.
 All these historic collections must be stored and displayed with care.
 Renovation will, above all, improve the environmental conditions for exhibited objects, as well as increase the total area of exhibition space.
 The renovation work is being conducted by Sweden’s National Property Board, in close collaboration with Uppsala University.
-The work is estimated to be completed within three years.
+The work is estimated to be completed until autumn 2023.

 Gustavianum is itself a unique building of major historical and cultural significance that must be treated with great care.
 The building, including the Anatomical Theatre, will not be altered.
 The careful renovation will instead focus on improving the existing building’s ability to function as a museum, where the collections can be better preserved for the future.
 Most importantly, this involves changing the environmental conditions in the exhibition rooms.
 Modern technology will enable the regulation of air humidity and temperature, so that these are maintained at a level that is as stable as possible.
 As a result, the exhibited Museum objects will be less exposed to potentially damaging seasonal and weather-related stresses.